stephenmcd/mezzanine/README.rst

   them over RSS.
 * `cash-generator`_ - Generate `GnuCash`_ invoices with Mezzanine.
 * `mezzanine-foundation`_ - `Zurb Foundation`_ theme for Mezzanine.
-* `mezzanine-file-collections`_ - Simple file collection page type for Mezzanine.
+* `mezzanine-file-collections`_ - Simple file collection page type
+  for Mezzanine.
 * `mezzanine-wymeditor`_ - `WYMeditor`_ adapted as the rich text
   editor for Mezzanine.
 * `mezzanine-meze`_ - Adds support for `reStructuredText`_,
   `Pygments`_ and more, to Mezzanine's rich text editing.
 * `mezzanine-pageimages`_ - Add background and banner images per page in Mezzanine.
+* `mezzanine-protected-pages`_ - Restrict access to pages by group
+  membership.

 Donating
 ========